zkmkarlsruhe/thoscy/README.md

 From [thingsboard.io](https://thingsboard.io):

->ThingsBoard is an open-source IoT platform for data collection, processing, visualization, and device management
+>ThingsBoard is an open-source IoT platform for data collection, processing, visualization, and device management.
 >It enables device connectivity via industry standard IoT protocols - MQTT, CoAP and HTTP and supports both cloud and on-premises deployments.
 ThingsBoard combines scalability, fault-tolerance and performance so you will never lose your data.

 From [opensoundcontrol.org](OpenSoundControl.org):